Specializing in Sea Kayak rentals for Desolation Sound - on the west coast of British Columbia!

 - If staff are busy or you are calling outside of office hours, leave a message and we will call you back as soon as possible.

-- On-site payment options include: Visa, Mastercard and Debit.
+- On-site payment options include: Cash, Visa, Mastercard and Debit.
+Please note for Lund rentals only cash and debit is available.

 - Daily Rental rates are based on a calendar day.